HPCSYSPROS/CFP18/README.md

 Submission Information
 ---------------
-Authors are invited to submit original, high-quality papers with an emphasis on solutions that can be implemented by other members of the HPC systems community.
+Authors are invited to submit original, high-quality papers or artifacts with an emphasis on solutions that can be implemented by other members of the HPC systems community.
 Papers should be submitted in PDF format and should be between 6 and 8 pages including tables, figures and appendices, but excluding references and reproducibility appendices.
+Artifacts should include abstracts and descriptions from 2-4 pages depending on type, along with other materials.
 Paper authors may be asked to include artifacts to support the findings in their paper.
-This year, various types of artifacts as well as written papers will be accepted in an effort to match the high-quality technical efforts of the HPC System Professionals community with the HPCSYSPROS submission process.
-Artifacts should include abstracts and descriptions from 2-4 pages depending on type, along with other materials.
 Requirements for these new types of submissions are listed below:

 * Architecture Descriptions should include an interesting network, storage or system architecture, or a hybrid thereof at the data-center level.
 It should be documented by multiple architecture diagrams and a four page description of the architecture in the provided template.